False Allegations Accountability Act

 (5) Full restitution for any property damage.

-(b) Nothing in this Act shall be construed to punish or discourage genuine victims of crime from coming forward.
+(e) Nothing in this Act shall be construed to punish or discourage genuine victims from coming forward, or to deter mandated reporters from making required reports based on reasonable suspicion.

 (a) State prosecutors shall prioritize prosecution of false allegation cases under this Act.